ArweaveAlex/arc-pools/README.md

 cd alexfiles
 ```

-Next, create a pools.json file which will contain all pool configurations.
+Next, create a pools.json file using the `arcpool init` command.
 You will edit this file and it will also be modified by the client so do not delete it after running the create and mine commands, unless you need to start over.
-Put the following json into the file.
 Run the init command with a pool id of your choosing, containing no spaces. here is an example -

 ```
 arcpool init POOL_NAME